RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-2.md

 ## Results

+The first step is the development of a low-contact gripper that would be able grasping and manipulate soft objects with different surface shapes.
+For example, during surgical applications, manipulation of various organs with convex and concave surfaces.

 ### Grasping Soft Balls of Various Shapes by Vortex Gripper

 | Grasping | Grasping |
 | :---: | :---: |